• Skip to primary navigation

 • R-Jio’s offering will include voice, high-speed data, digital commerce, media and payment services.

-• Switch-And-Walk mobile app will allow you to copy contacts, messages, photos, music etc from any old phone (including feature phone) to the new R-Jio 4G-capable smartphone.
+• Switch-And-Walk mobile app will allow you to copy contacts, messages, photos, music etc from any old phone (including a feature phone) to the new R-Jio 4G-capable smartphone.

 • Monthly plan: Rs 300-500 (data usage details not revealed yet).

 • Over 250,000 kms of fiber optic cable laid across India.
-By 2018 this would more than double.
+By 2018, this would more than double.

-• R-Jio is present in all 29 states of the country with physical presence in 18,000 cities/towns and 10,000 villages.
+• R-Jio is present in all 29 states of the country with a physical presence in 18,000 cities/towns and 10,000 villages.

 • Wireless coverage to 80% of 1.3 billion population by December 2015.
-To achieve 100 percent network coverage by 2018.
+To achieve 100 per cent network coverage by 2018.

 • To target 1 million homes for wired broadband by April 2016.